 05. Tech in Abundance

 Fast fiber, Printing, and Landline.
-All things that most businesses nowadays will need if you want to expand your customer base.
+These are all things that most businesses nowadays will need if you want to expand your customer base.
 Many may think that landlines are out of date and no longer required for companies.
 Imagine the number of customers you miss out on by not having a landline option when they want to contact you.

 06. Fast Process